 After Dad passed in January 2020, today’s journey feels calmer.

 Today, we live between CTs, PETs, MRIs, and blood results1 enjoying peaceful, quiet days, having survived a hellish rollercoaster.
-We have more predictability and greater certainty than before and relish this peace.
-Everything is relative!
+We have greater predictability and certainty than before, and we relish this peace.
+But then, everything is relative!

 Dark grey drizzle and biting winds had me retreating into my coat and scarf—mummified armour.